Youtube Embed Code: <iframe src="https://www.youtube.com/embed/fodQxNOf8U0" width="560" height="315" frameborder="0" allowfullscreen=""></iframe>

-Emotive, fun and heart warming, Barbour’s festive film follows the mishaps and adventures of Paddington Bear as he comes up with an idea for a thoughtful gift.
-Full of nostalgia, it celebrates the joy of giving a very special present that means so much.
+Emotive, fun and heart-warming, Barbour’s festive film follows the adventures of Paddington as he comes up with an idea for a thoughtful gift for his misunderstood and sometimes grumpy neighbour, Mr Curry.
+Highlighting Paddington’s kindness and good intentions, it celebrates the joy of giving a very special present that means so much.

-The agreement was brokered by The Copyrights Group, a Vivendi Company who own the Paddington brand.
-Rachel Clarke, SVP UK - Licensing & Retail at The Copyrights Group said “Copyrights are absolutely delighted to be partnering with Barbour for this wonderful heart warming campaign full of kindness, humour and fun, just like Paddington himself”.
+The agreement was brokered by The Copyrights Group, who own the Paddington brand.
+Rachel Clarke, SVP UK - Licensing & Retail at The Copyrights Group said “Copyrights are absolutely delighted to be partnering with Barbour for a second Christmas campaign with Paddington full of kindness, humour and fun, just like the bear himself.”

 For further information on Barbour please contact: